-In order to claim under these warranties, the owner must notify Sunland of such defects in writing via the Settlement Building Warranty Reporting Form provided to you in your settlement pack after settlement, or via email to the Maintenance Coordinator (refer below).
+In order to claim under these warranties, the owner must notify Sunland of such defects in writing via the Settlement Building Warranty Reporting Form provided to you in your settlement pack, or via email to the Maintenance Coordinator (refer below).

-Tenants must refer any defects to the Property Manager who will contact Sunland.
+Tenants must refer any building warranty claims to the Property Manager who will contact Sunland.